 Films should be no longer than 15 minutes.

 We encourage submissions from students, recent graduates, or those without formal film education.

 Films have to be in English language or be subtitled in English.
 All films with dialogue are asked to provide a subtitle file.

-Films should not be older than 3 years (should be produced after January 2018).
+Films should be produced after January 2019.

 Currently we will prioritise submissions from filmmakers based in London and surrounding areas, who will be able to attend the screening event.

 We are a tiny organisation and unfortunately we are unable to offer individual feedback on submissions, or to respond to individual questions which are answered on this page and our website.
 Although please free to reach out if anything is not clear.